DMC DeLorean: Hood styles

 The original hood of the DeLorean had grooves running down both sides.
 It included a fuel filler flap to simplify fuel filling.
 These cars typically had a locking fuel cap to prevent fuel tampering or theft by siphoning.
 In August 1981, the fuel flap was removed from the hood (although the hood creases remained).
 After the supply of locking caps was exhausted, the company switched to a non-locking fuel cap (resulting in at least 500 cars with no hood flap, but with locking fuel caps).
-The final styling for the hood included the addition of a cast metal DeLorean emblem in the lower right corner and the removal of the grooves, resulting in a completely flat hood.
+The final styling for the hood included the addition of a cast-metal DeLorean emblem in the lower right corner and the removal of the grooves, resulting in a completely flat hood.
 This final version was on all 1982–1983 model year vehicles.

 Other changes

+Although the styling of the DeLorean's wheels remained unchanged, the wheels of early 1981 models were painted grey.
+These wheels sported matching grey center caps with an embossed DMC logo.
+Early into the 1981 production run, these were changed to a polished silver look, with a contrasting black center cap.
+The embossed logo on the center caps was painted silver to add contrast.

 Closing the gull-wing door from the inside can be achieved by using a grab handle.
 For people with shorter arms, DMC installed leather pull straps attached to the grab handle.
 Beginning with late-model 1981 cars, DMC revised the location of the leather pull strap to be centrally mounted and integrated into the lower door panel.
 The rear trim panel has an armrest extension that is visibly two separate pieces on early 1981 models; this armrest has a tendency to break loose as people get in and out of the vehicle.
 In late 1981, this was resolved by having the armrest extension integrated into the rear trim panel, the assembly wrapped in vacuum-formed vinyl.

-Although the styling of the DeLorean's wheels remained unchanged, the wheels of early 1981 models were painted grey.
-These wheels sported matching grey center caps with an embossed DMC logo.
-Early into the 1981 production run, these were changed to a polished silver look, with a contrasting black center cap.
-The embossed logo on the center caps was painted silver to add contrast.
+The small sun visors on the DeLorean have vinyl on one side and headliner fabric on the other side.
+Originally these were installed such that the headliner side would be on the bottom when not in use.
+Later on in 1981, they were reversed so that the vinyl side would be on the bottom.